Abhi-indra/Devops_Projects_Zero_to_Hero/Project-1/ARTU.md

 - Create an Instance(EC2) or Server.

 - Install AWS cli and configure it.
- # aws cli download follow doc
+- aws cli download follow doc
- # for configure : aws configure
+- for configure : aws configure

 - Install jq
- # sudo apt-get install jq
+- sudo apt-get install jq

--> Script are present in aws_resource_tracker_file
+#Script are present in aws_resource_tracker_file

 for run the file
 give chmod 777 file_name (for permision)